Opal at a Glance

 Australia

-Supplies approximately 95% of the world's precious Opal.
+Supplies roughly 95% of the world's precious Opal.
 Major deposits include Lightning Ridge (black Opal), Coober Pedy (white Opal), and Winton/Quilpie (boulder Opal).
 Australian Opal is sedimentary in origin and generally more stable than volcanic Opal.

 Ethiopia